 Two persons A and B agree to meet at a place between 5 and 6 pm.
 The first one to arrive waits for 20 min and then leave.
-If the time of their arrival be independent and at random, then the probability that A and B meet is identified discretely.
-For example, an ellipse of eccentricity $2\sqrt{2}/3$ is inscribed in a circle and a point within the circle is chosen at random.
+If the time of their arrival be independant and at random, then the probability that A and B meet is the radius of the circle be a and length of minor axis of the ellipse be 2b.